Companion Plants | 5 Great Garden Ornamental and Edible Plant Combinations

-Edible and ornamental plants grow beautifully alongside each other and make interesting container gardens, arrangements and traditional garden beds.
-Pairing your favorite fruits and veggies with your favorite blossoms and blooms is a great way to grow and enjoy all of the plants you love together.
+when used as companion plants, edible and ornamental plants grow beautifully alongside each other and make interesting container gardens, arrangements and traditional garden beds.
+Pairing your favorite fruits and veggies with your favorite blossoms and blooms is a great way to grow and enjoy all of the plants you love together, while enjoying the benefits of pollination.

 5 Great Garden Combinations of Edible and Ornamental Plants